sudip-bht/BlogApp-Assessment/README.md

 ## Set Environment Variables

-Create a `.env` file in the root directory of the project and add the following variables:
+Create a `.env` file in the backend directory of the project and add the following variables:

 ```
 EMAIL_HOST_USER=your_gmail_id